 4. Finally, turn off the toggle below “Allow download from other PCs”.
 You are done.

 Change Privacy Settings

 1. Open Settings and click on “Privacy”.

 2. Now, go to the “Diagnostics and feedback” tab and change the Diagnostic Data to “Basic”.
-It will prevent Microsoft from sending a huge amount of data in the background.
+It will prevent your PC from sending huge amounts of data in the background.

 Note: There are many options under the Privacy Settings.
-We recommend you to go through each menu and decide if you want to hand over your data to Microsoft.
+We recommend you go through each menu and decide if you want to hand over your data to Microsoft.
 If not, disable it then and there.
-It will stop constant telemetry in the background and may offload some resources from your PC, hence improving the performance.
+It will stop constant telemetry in the background and may offload some resources from your PC, hence boosting the Windows 10 performance.

-So it’s better to disable the update and turn it on, only when you want to update your Windows 10 machine.
-It will offload your PC from unnecessary background processes and will notably speed up Windows 10.
-So to disable Windows update, follow these steps.
+So it is better to disable the update and turn it on, only when you want to update your Windows 10 machine.
+It will offload unnecessary background processes and will notably speed up Windows 10.
+So to disable Windows 10 updates, follow these steps.

 2. The Services window will open.
 Here, scroll down and look for “Windows Update”.
 Right-click on it and open “Properties”.